Crawley Town Football Club

 The official Crawley Town FC website is crawleytownfc.com.
-Most football club websites are a bit clunky, but Crawley Town’s is particularly poor (or at least it was in September 2011; they may have improved it since then):
+Most football club websites are a bit clunky, and Crawley Town’s is no exception.
+Its main purpose seems to be to show advertisements rather than provide information about the club.

-If you actually want to find out anything, you will be better off trying an unofficial website, www.ctfc.net, which is more user-friendly than the official site, although it does not always carry up-to-date information on matters such as ticket availability (your best bet for this is to phone the club on 01293 410000).
+If you actually want to find out anything, you may be better off trying an unofficial website, www.ctfc.net, which is more user-friendly than the official site, although it does not always carry up-to-date information on matters such as ticket availability (your best bet for this is to phone the club on 01293 410005).

 There are several supporters’ websites: